pantheon-systems/documentation/source/content/guides/solr-drupal/02-solr-drupal.md

 1. Specify the Solr version in the `pantheon.yml` before you install the Drupal search module to avoid incompatibilities.

-    - Currently, Solr 8 is supported for drupal:latest sites.
-Specify Solr 8 as the search version for drupal:latest sites by adding the following to `pantheon.yml`:
+    - Currently, Solr 8 is supported for Drupal sites.
+Specify Solr 8 as the search version for Drupal sites by adding the following to `pantheon.yml`:

       ```yml:title=pantheon.yml
       search: